-Furthermore, the use of criminal means in criminal policyhas suggested that every organized society has the criminal justice system which consists of the rules of criminal law and sanctions, a implementation.
+Furthermore, the use of criminal means in criminal policyhas suggested that every organized society has the criminal justice system which consists of the rules of criminal law and sanctions, a criminal law procedure, and a mechanism for the implementation.
 The non-penal is the use of measures outside the criminal law to prevent the crime.
 The politic of the death penalty in Indonesia has been regulated in the Criminal Code, the Military Penal Code and some criminal legislation.
 But the meaning of the death penalty is still not clear.
 Further, the existence of the death penalty is associated with the philosophy of Pancasila and human rights, as well as the issue of capital punishment implementation process relating to Fair Trial and human rights.